ciber-lab/nafta/README.md

 ## Nafta Dataset

 The Nafta dataset contains 1,292 images.
 In total, 70% of images are taken by drones (low altitude), 16% by satellites (high altitude), and the remaining 14% from first-person views.
-There are 1,431 instances of the “oil spill” class, 959 instances of the “vessel” class, and 316 instances of the “oil rig” class (See the Venn Diagram Below)
+There are 1,431 instances of the “oil spill” class, 959 instances of the “vessel” class, and 316 instances of the “oil rig” class (See the Venn Diagram Below).
+The dataset is available on this [OneDrive folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/EsiLaSYkGdNHoFcBRx9agQUByGehkQTnz8BxAGVirKEmcg?e=h8dr5S).

-[Download the Dataset]

 <img align="center" width="300px" src="https://github.com/zahraghorbani/nafta/blob/main/DATASET.PNG" />